cengizhankkaya/-Gizlilik-Politikas-privacy-policy.md-/README.md

 # Privacy Policy

-This privacy policy explains how [App Name] weather application collects, uses, and protects your personal and device data.
+This privacy policy explains how Fweather application collects, uses, and protects your personal and device data.

 ## Data We Collect